redis/node-redis/README.md

     client1.subscribe("a nice channel");
 ```

-When a client issues a `SUBSCRIBE` or `PSUBSCRIBE`, that connection is put into "pub/sub" mode.
+When a client issues a `SUBSCRIBE` or `PSUBSCRIBE`, that connection is put into a "subscriber" mode.
 At that point, only commands that modify the subscription set are valid.
 When the subscription
 set is empty, the connection is put back into regular mode.

-If you need to send regular commands to Redis while in pub/sub mode, just open another connection.
+If you need to send regular commands to Redis while in subscriber mode, just open another connection.

-## Pub / Sub Events
+## Subscriber Events

 If a client has subscriptions active, it may emit these events: